The above image shows our Tropical Crystal watch on the left.

 While art is almost always part of a series of works, each one must always be approached as something new, with, as it’s called: “beginner’s mind”.
 The unique creativity inherent in how each individual artwork is approached and made is an essential part of what makes it successful as art.
 Each piece of art needs to be created as a new, unique action.
 The idea from Eastern spiritual perspectives, that action comes “from the void” is part of this concept, and relates specifically to the experience of the fine art process.

 If it’s made to try to be like another piece of art, even one of one’s own earlier pieces, it is less likely to be effective.
 If it’s made to try to be “art”, or to try to be successful, it is less likely to be so . . .
-“Don’t think about making art, just get it done,” said Mr Andy Warhol.
+“Don’t think about making art, just get it done,” said Andy Warhol.
 “Let everyone else decide if it’s good or bad, whether they love it or hate it.
 While they are deciding, make even more art.”
 Being honest and authentic to the process itself gets better results . . . for example . . .

-It is interesting to note that Picasso, who most people would consider very much an artist, said on his deathbed that nothing he had produced in the last 10 years of his life was really art, he was just doing what people admired.
+It is interesting to note that Picasso, who most people would consider very much an artist, said on his deathbed that nothing he had produced in the last 10 years of his life was really art, since he was just doing what people admired.

-Uniqueness matters.
+Uniqueness and authenticity matters.

 Art Is Creativity Relating To Conceptual Ideas Used As A Means To Communicate, Evoke Emotions And Present Challenge Perspectives And Concepts.